wendyverdonk93/docs/content/payment-methods/billing-suite/e-invoicing/activation.md

 2. Email your application to your account manager at <sales@multisafepay.com>

-3. MultiSafepay activates E-invoicing in your MultiSafepay Control.
+3. MultiSafepay activates E-invoicing in your MultiSafepay account.

 ## Setup

-To set up E-invoicing in your MultiSafepay Control, follow these steps:
+To set up E-invoicing in your MultiSafepay account, follow these steps:

 {{< details title="1.
 Create an action" >}}

 Create an action in the form of an email, text message, or letter.
 Multiple actions form a collection flow.

-1. Log in to your [MultiSafepay Control](https://merchant.multisafepay.com).
+1. Log in to your [MultiSafepay account](https://merchant.multisafepay.com).
 2. Go to **E-invoicing** > **Action**.
 3. Click **Add new template**.
 4. Select the relevant delivery option(s): **Email address**, **SMS**, or **Letter**.
 5. For each delivery option, provide a description, e.g. "NL 1st invoice".
 6. Select a language.
 7. The default **From address** is `noreply@multisafepay.com`.
 When you edit this address, we recommend also adding a DNS record to your domain to avoid your messages being marked as spam.
-For more information, see your MultiSafepay Control.
+For more information, see your MultiSafepay account.
 8. Enter a **From name**.
 9. Enter a **Subject line**, e.g. "Invoice from Amazing Socks Ltd."
 10. **Plain body** indicates unformatted text.
 Design your preferred layout.